-Old Cannery, Sumner.
-Starting with the bridge lighting on Nov.
-27, downtown Sumner's Cannery building is full of holiday cheer and includes a chance to snap free shots with Santa in his sleigh.
-A reader says, "[He has real beard, real glasses, real tummy, real nice, real jolly!!
+The Old Cannery Furniture Warehouse, Sumner.
+Downtown Sumner's Cannery building goes for holiday cheer and includes a chance to snap free shots with Santa in his sleigh.
+A reader says, "He has real beard, real glasses, real tummy, real nice, real jolly!!
 He has the most fantastic costumes that he must have custom made."
 Note: Lines can be long because it's free and popular.
 Get there early.

 Favorite North Sound Santas

 Sky Nursery, Shoreline.
 Santa is apparently not visiting Sky Nursery but may be in future years.
 One of our readers gave us this tip: "We did Santa pictures last year at Sky Nursery in Shoreline and it was fantastic — beautiful greenery around us, little [to] no wait and a few vendors to shop from."

 Alderwood Mall, Lynnwood.
 Reader tip: "We have a very shy little guy who has cried every year but this year.
 The Santa at the Alderwood Mall was so great with him that we got a thumbs up and he even said one word to him!"